-Have a family plan for everyday household tasks and you’ll teach your kids a great life lesson.
+Have a family plan for everyday household chores and you’ll teach your kids a great life lesson.
 Not sure your kids will go for it?
-There are ways to make chores a little bit, well, less of a chore for everyone (especially for your children).
+There are ways to make the tasks a little bit, well, less of a chore for everyone (especially for your children).
+The best way to inspire kids is to work with their natural, intrinsic drive to be productive–even creative–contributors to the household.
+Kids will feel like they are a part of something larger than themselves.

 5 Values you can Teach your Children in doing Household Chores